sktime/community-org/AGENDA.md

 2. Wellcome Foundation - message from Bilal Mateen

-3. discussion of interfaces with other packages ß updates, status; follow-up required?
+3. discussion of interfaces with other packages: updates, status; follow-up required?
 3a.
 HCrytalball
 3b. stumpy